identity-box/identity-box/workspaces/homepage/src/pages/user/01_welcome.md

 Let's take the following example.
 Alice wants to exchange some confidential information (a file) with Bob.
 Technically, the solution is simple: Alice encrypts the file using Bob's public key, and additionally signs the encrypted content using her private key.
 Bob then uses Alice's public key to verify the signature and then decrypts the file with his private key.
 This process works smoothly as long as Alice and Bob have each other's public keys.
 Moreover, users need to build trust between them: Alice need to trust that the public key that she thinks belongs to Bob, actually does.
 This is what we call a *web of trust* - a concept used in PGP, GnuPG, and other OpenPGP-compatible systems to establish the authenticity of the binding between a public key and its owner.
 The problem of key distribution is hard on its own, but we believe that Decentralized Identifiers will make it easier to deal with.

-Each DID resolves to a DID Document that describe where and how the corresponding DID can be used.
+Each DID resolves to a DID Document that describes where and how the corresponding DID can be used.
 This is how Alice, knowing Bob's DID, can learn Bob's public key.

-How a DID resolves to a DID document is described in the so-called *DID method*, which defines how a specific DID scheme can be implemented on a specific technology.
+How a DID resolves to a DID document is described in the so-called *DID method*, which defines how a specific DID scheme can be implemented using a specific technology.
 A [DID Method registry](https://w3c-ccg.github.io/did-method-registry/#the-registry) lists all the registered DID methods.

 The DID method is referenced in the DID itself: a DID is a string starting with `did:`, followed by the *method* string, and the method specific identifier itself.
 This way DID remains self-descriptive.